Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Maret 2025 12.27.01 UTC
+- WIB: Kamis, 27 Maret 2025 13.35.28 UTC
-- WITA: Kamis, 27 Maret 2025 13.27.01 UTC
+- WITA: Kamis, 27 Maret 2025 14.35.28 UTC
-- WIT: Kamis, 27 Maret 2025 14.27.01 UTC
+- WIT: Kamis, 27 Maret 2025 15.35.28 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

 Kategori: success